Frequently Asked Questions

 - Not pregnant or breastfeeding

-What is involved in having laser eye surgery treatment?
+What’s involved in having laser eye surgery?

 Are there limits on what can be corrected?

 Yes, there are.
-The limits for nearsightedness (myopia), farsightedness (hyperopia), and astigmatism can depend on many factors, especially the thickness of your cornea.
+The limits for short-sightedness (myopia), farsightedness (hyperopia), and astigmatism can depend on many factors, especially the thickness of your cornea.
 This is something that can only be determined at your consultation.

 Are the follow up consultations covered by the initial fees?

-If I require further treatment do I have to pay?
+If I require further treatment, do I have to pay?

-What are the potential risks of LASIK surgery?
+What are the risks?

 - Haloes and night glare